Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/06-versal-system-design-clocking-tutorial/README.md

 | `mm2s` & `s2mm` | 150 MHz and 100 MHz (`v++ -c` & `v++ -l`) |
 For detailed information, see the Clocking the PL Kernels section [here](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Clocking-the-PL-Kernels).

-**IMPORTANT**: Before beginning the tutorial, make sure to read and follow the *Vitis Software Platform Release Notes* (v2022.2) for setting up software and installing the VCK190 base platform.

-Run the following steps before starting this tutorial:

-1. Set up your platform by running the `xilinx-versal-common-v2022.2/environment-setup-cortexa72-cortexa53-xilinx-linux` script as provided in the platform download.
+**IMPORTANT**: Before beginning the tutorial make sure you have installed the Vitis 2023.1 software.
+The Vitis release includes all the embedded base platforms including the VCK190 base platform that is used in this tutorial.
+In addition, do ensure you have downloaded the Common Images for Embedded Vitis Platforms from this link https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms/2023-1.html The common image package contains a prebuilt Linux kernel and root file system that can be used with the Versal board for embedded design development using Vitis.

+Before starting this tutorial run the following steps:

+1. Goto the directory where you have unzipped the Versal Common Image package
+2. In a Bash shell run the `/Common Images Dir/xilinx-versal-common-v2023.1/environment-setup-cortexa72-cortexa53-xilinx-linux` script.
 This script sets up the `SDKTARGETSYSROOT` and `CXX` variables.
-If the script is not present, you **must** run the `xilinx-versal-common-v2022.2/sdk.sh`.
+If the script is not present, you must run the `/Common Images Dir/xilinx-versal-common-v2023.1/sdk.sh`.
-2. Set up your `ROOTFS` and `IMAGE` to point to the `xilinx-versal-common-v2022.2` directory.
+3. Set up your `ROOTFS`, and `IMAGE` to point to the `rootfs.ext4` and `Image` files located in the `/Common Images Dir/xilinx-versal-common-v2023.1` directory.
-3. Set up your `PLATFORM_REPO_PATHS` environment variable based upon where you downloaded the platform.
+4. Set up your `PLATFORM_REPO_PATHS` environment variable to `$XILINX_VITIS/lin64/Vitis/2023.1/base_platforms/`

-This tutorial targets the VCK190 ES board (see https://www.xilinx.com/products/boards-and-kits/vck190.html).
-This board is currently available via early access.
-If you have already purchased this board, download the necessary files from the lounge and ensure you have the correct licenses installed.
-If you do not have a board and ES license please contact your Xilinx sales contact.
+This tutorial targets VCK190 production board for 2023.1 version.

 ## Objectives